tahoe-lafs/magic-folder/docs/invites.rst

 Her magic-folder software will now have:

-- a write-capability to the "Collective DMD" for "funny-photos".
+- a write-capability to the "Collective" for "funny-photos".

-    - the "Collective DMD" will contain a single entry "alice" pointing to the read-capability of Alice's "Personal DMD"
+    - the "Collective" will contain a single entry "alice" pointing to the read-capability of Alice's "Personal"

     - we know we have a write-capability because ``admin: True``

-- the write-capability for Alice's "Personal DMD"
+- the write-capability for Alice's "Personal"

 Users don't usually need to see or care about the read- or write- capabilities; these are used with our Tahoe-LAFS client to do operations.
 However, if you do need them you can pass ``--include-secret-information`` to the ``magic-folder list`` command.